AwafiaJennifer/LITA_CAPSTONE_SALES_DATA/README.md

 - PowerBI:Used for creating an interactive dashboard to visualize the insights

- this project provides insights into:
+ this tools provides insights into:
 - Customer behavior
 - Product success
 - Regional sales performance